czcorpus/kontext/INSTALL.md

 {"doc.type": "fiction"}
 ```

-The plugin should return valid values of all other attributes as found in structural elements
+The plug-in should return valid values of all other attributes as found in structural elements
 where *doc.type == 'fiction'* (your passed values should be included too).
 Your answer may look like the
 following example: